Casper-dev/casperjs/README.md

 This is it's javascript SDK, a facade, that would make requests to smart contracts and provider nodes for you.

 This SDK allows you to store, modify, fetch and delete files on any casper network.
 SDK is isomorphic.
-It means that it works in browser and nodejs environments almost identically.
+It means that SDK works in browser and nodejs environments almost identically.

 [Setup][wiki-setup] <br />
 [Getting started][wiki-gs] <br />